nramc/my-notes/docs/blog/articles/java/testing/junit-extension-conditional-execution.md

 # Conditionally Registering JUnit 5 Extensions

-**TL;DR**: JUnit 5 extensions can be registered statically with **@ExtendWith** or dynamically with **@RegisterExtension **, but both have drawbacks. **@ExtendWith** applies extensions unconditionally, while **@RegisterExtension** requires manual instantiation and lacks centralized control.
+**TL;DR**: JUnit 5 extensions can be registered statically with **@ExtendWith** or dynamically with **@RegisterExtension **, but both have drawbacks.
+**@ExtendWith** applies extensions unconditionally, while **@RegisterExtension** requires manual instantiation and lacks centralized control.
 A custom conditional extension resolver enables dynamic registration based on Spring profiles, environment variables, feature flags and so on, keeping test setups clean and efficient.
-Using a custom annotation (e.g. **@ExtendWithProfileCondition**), extensions load only when needed, improving test flexibility and maintainability.
+By Using a custom annotation (e.g. **@ExtendWithProfileCondition**), extensions load only when needed and improve test flexibility and maintainability.

 ## Introduction